The United States Role in a New UNWTO?

 Many say, this was not the case in January 2021, when the Executive Council re-elected Zurab PololikashviliIt.

-Many believe this may be the best path forward for the future of UNWTO, World Tourism.
-It’s also the best path for potential new members, as the United States, for the 10 countries that just joined in the global initiative spearheaded by Saudi Arabia and Spain to become a driving force for a new and better tomorrow for the World Tourism Organization.
+Many believe this may be the best path forward for the future of UNWTO and World Tourism.
+It’s also the best path for potential new members, such as the United States, for the 10 countries that just joined in the global initiative spearheaded by Saudi Arabia and Spain to become a driving force for a new and better tomorrow for the World Tourism Organization.

+It may even set a positive legacy for the current UNWTO Secretary General.

 UNWTO Ministers (Delegates) planning to attend the General Assembly in Madrid November 28- December 3 may make history for World Tourism.